Agrostis: Creeping bent

 Agrostis stolonifera is the most commonly used species of Agrostis.
 Historically, it was often called Orcheston long grass, after a village on Salisbury Plain, England.
 It is cultivated almost exclusively on golf courses, especially on putting greens.
 Creeping bent aggressively produces horizontal stems, called stolons, that run along the soil's surface.
-These allow creeping bent to form dense stands under conducive conditions and outcompete bunch-type grass and broadleaf weeds.
-As such, if infested in a home lawn, it can become a troublesome weed problem.
+These allow creeping bent to form dense stands especially when mown at low mowing heights and outcompete bunch-type grass and broadleaf weeds.
+As such, if infested in a home lawn and mown at higher mowing heights, it can become a troublesome weed problem.
 The leaves of the bentgrass are long and slender.
 It can quickly take over a home lawn if it is not controlled and has very shallow roots.

 The Scotts Miracle-Gro Company and Monsanto genetically engineered creeping bent to be glyphosate-tolerant under Monsanto's Roundup Ready trademark, as "one of the first wind-pollinated, perennial, and highly outcrossing transgenic crops".
 In 2003, Scotts planted it as part of a large (about 160 ha) field trial in central Oregon near Madras.
 In 2004, its pollen was found to have reached wild growing bentgrass populations up to 14 kilometres away.
 Cross-pollinating Agrostis gigantea was even found at a distance of 21 kilometres.
 Scotts could not remove all genetically engineered plants and in 2007, the Animal and Plant Health Inspection Service fined them $500,000 for non-compliance with Plant Protection Act regulations.